Farm & Forest

 Who we are

 Born and raised in Madison, Wisconsin Matt Chambas developed his appreciation for sourcing ingredients locally at a young age.
 His mother’s passion for cooking and baking instilled in him a love of from-scratch cooking.
 His work with the Chapolard family on their organic ‘seed to sausage’ pig farm in Gascony and Kate Hill of Relais de Camont in Agen, France were early foundations.
 The two locations' principles were inspirational and would later serve him well.

 His classical training came by way of working alongside Chef Tory Miller of L’Etoile and Chef Shinji Muramoto of Muramoto in Madison, Wisconsin.
-Matt was sous chef for two years and executive chef for three years of Wickman House in Ellison Bay and, for their launch year, of Trixie’s in Ephraim.
-Matt has maintained a healthy obsession with foraging & wildcrafting for many years; ingredients that fall into place on his menus as the seasons offer up their forest harvest.
+Matt was sous chef for two years and executive chef for three years of Wickman House in Ellison Bay, as well as executive chef of Trixie’s in Ephraim for their first season.
+Matt has maintained a healthy obsession with foraging & wild crafting for many years; ingredients that fall into place on his menus as the seasons offer up their forest harvest.

 A Door County native, Jamie Mead was raised behind the scenes of her family business The Shoreline Restaurant in Gills Rock.
-Following the footsteps of her parent’s culinary enthusiasm, their influence gave her the same drive to share with others a passion for food culture.
+Following the footsteps of her parent’s culinary enthusiasm and entrepreneurial spirit, their influence gave her the same drive to share with others a passion for food + culture.
 Alongside her father in the kitchen & her mother in front of house she attuned to the rhythms of sustenance & hospitality.

-Her training in fine arts from Peck School of the Arts is visible through the marketing & photography featured across the DCU portfolio.
+Her BFA training in fine arts from Peck School of the Arts is visible through the photography & design featured across the DCU portfolio.
 Jamie leads the communications, marketing, and behind the scenes organization of Underground.

 In the off season, the two can often be found exploring the world in search of fresh approaches to the language of food, expression, creativity, & new foraging spots.